 Sing With Us

-Singing is Therapeutic!
+Singing is Therapeutic.
+Join Us!

-The Putnam Chorale is inviting new singers, and welcoming return members, to join its 70-person community chorus.
+The Putnam Chorale is inviting new singers, and welcoming return members, to join its 75-person community chorus.
 Directed by Dr. Jason Tramm, the Chorale draws performers from Putnam, Westchester, Dutchess counties in NY, and Fairfield County in CT.

 Tuition for the each semester is announced as the season approaches (see registration info).
 To add your email to our notification list, write to : contactus@putnamchorale.org.
 If you are interested, you may also call 845.520.7574 for more information.